marksiemers/ruby-to-crystal/README.md

 - `{example}_bench.cr`
 - `{example}_bench.rb`

-Additionally, it may be helpful to provide an `{example}.sh` that will execute the example in both language and report the benchmark results.
+Additionally, it may be helpful to provide an `{example}.sh` that will execute the example in both languages and report the benchmark results.

 ## Contributing